 Based on your diagnosis, your therapist will decide what course of treatment is needed and how long it will be necessary for you to attend.

 How Long Will My Visit Last?

-The initial visit is generally about an hour.
+The initial visit is generally 45 minutes to an hour.
 We will ask you to complete our patient forms before meeting with your therapist for your evaluation.
 We will also initiate treatment on your first visit.
 Subsequent visits usually last between 30 minutes and one hour, depending on your program.

 Do You Treat Minors?